daveabrock/daveabrock.github.io/_posts/2018-11-12-using-blazor-shared-libraries.markdown

 * [.NET Core 2.1 SDK](https://go.microsoft.com/fwlink/?linkid=873092), *2.1.402 or later*
 * [Visual Studio 2017 15.8 or later](https://go.microsoft.com/fwlink/?linkid=873093), with the *ASP.NET and web development* workload
 * The [Blazor Language Services Extension](https://go.microsoft.com/fwlink/?linkid=870389) for Visual Studio
-* The Blazor templates from the command line

-  `dotnet new -i Microsoft.AspNetCore.Blazor.Templates`
+* The Blazor templates from the command line by running `dotnet new -i Microsoft.AspNetCore.Blazor.Templates`

 ## Create a Blazor application